DevSecTop/TF-via-PR/README.md

 <details><summary><a href="https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions" title="Introduction to GitHub Actions.">GitHub Actions</a> is a continuous integration and continuous deployment (CI/CD) platform that enables you to automate your project's pipelines with custom workflows.</summary>

-- This repository hosts a [reusable workflow][tf] that parses PR comments for Terraform commands and runs them in a remote environment.
+- This repository hosts a [reusable workflow][tf_yml] that parses PR comments for Terraform commands and runs them in a remote environment.
 - Also supports [GitHub Codespaces][github_codespaces] dev container, which offers a tailored Terraform development environment, complete with tools and runtimes to lower the barrier to entry for contributors.
 </details>